pwr-ai/JuDDGES/docs/data_acquisition_nsa.md

 # NSA Data Scraping & Extraction Scripts

-This directory contains a suite of Python scripts designed for scraping, processing, and storing document data from the NSA archive.
+The `scripts/nsa` directory contains a suite of Python scripts designed for scraping, processing, and storing document data from the NSA archive.
 Below is an overview of the purpose, requirements, and usage of each script.